 Area requiring permanent stabilization Time frame to apply erosion controls Any area that will lie dormant for one year or more.
 Within 7 days of the most recent disturbance.
 Any area within 50 feet of a stream and at final Within 2 days of reaching final grade. grade.
-Any area at final grade.
+Within 7 days of machine final and a mithin that Any area at final grade.
 Within 7 days of reaching final grade within that area.